Lee Choon-jae

-Lee Choon-jae (born 31 January 1963), also known as the Hwaseong Murderer, is a South Korean serial killer known for committing the Hwaseong serial murders.
+Lee Choon-jae (born January 31, 1963), also known as the Hwaseong Serial Killer, is a South Korean serial killer known for committing the Hwaseong serial murders.
 Between 1986 and 1994, Lee murdered fifteen women and girls in addition to committing numerous sexual assaults, predominantly in Hwaseong, Gyeonggi Province, and the surrounding areas.
-The murders, which remained unsolved for thirty years, are considered to be the most infamous in modern South Korean history and were the inspiration for the 2003 film Memories of Murder.
+The murders, which remained unsolved for thirty years, are considered to be the most infamous in modern South Korean history and were the inspiration for the film Memories of Murder (2003).

 Lee was sentenced to life imprisonment with the possibility of parole after twenty years for killing his sister-in-law in 1994, but despite DNA evidence and his confession to the other murders in 2019, he could not be prosecuted for them because the statute of limitations had expired.

 Early life

-Lee Choon-jae was born in Hwaseong, Gyeonggi Province, on 31 January 1963.
+Lee Choon-jae was born in Hwaseong, Gyeonggi Province, on January 31, 1963.
 According to his mother, he had a good education and worked well with others.
-Lee had a younger brother who drowned in his childhood, an incident which purportedly traumatized him.
+Lee had a younger brother who drowned in his childhood, an incident which reportedly traumatized him.

-After graduating from high school in February 1983, Lee joined the Republic of Korea Army and served as a tank driver where he was discharged in January 1986.
-In 1990 he began working for a construction company as an unlicensed crane operator in Cheongpa-dong, Yongsan District, Seoul.
-The following year, he was employed as a crane driver for a company in Cheongwon, North Chungcheong Province, which he ultimately quit in March 1993.
+After graduating from high school in February 1983, Lee joined the Republic of Korea Army and served as a tank driver until his discharge in January 1986.
+In 1990 he began working for a construction company as an unlicensed crane operator in the Cheongpa-dong neighbourhood of Seoul.
+The following year, Lee was employed as a crane operator for a company in Cheongwon, North Chungcheong Province, which he ultimately quit in March 1993.
 In April 1992, Lee married an administrator and had a son with her.
-However, Lee was a violent alcoholic who often physically abused his wife and child.
+However, Lee was a violent alcoholic who often physically abused his family.

-On 26 September 1989, Lee broke into a house in Suwon and was discovered by the landlord.
-He was sentenced by the Suwon District Court to one year and six months' imprisonment in the first trial in February 1990 for the charges of robbery and violence.
+On September 26, 1989, Lee broke into a house in Suwon and was discovered by the landlord.
+He was sentenced by the Suwon District Court to one year and six months' imprisonment in the first trial in February 1990 for the charges of robbery and assault.
 After the first trial, Lee filed an appeal, claiming that he was beaten by an unknown young man and entered the victim's house while being chased.
 In the second trial, the court suspended Lee's sentence to two years' probation.
 He was released in April 1990.